Herolias/MidnightMiner/README.md

 ### Options

 - `-w, --wallets <number>`: Number of wallets to generate and mine with (default: 10).
 Use 10 for laptops, 20-30 for desktops and 40-60 for servers.
+Be careful with the number of wallets you use, too many can crash your system.
 - `-c, --cpu <number>`: Number of CPU cores to use.
 - `--headless`: Run in headless mode (recommended for servers).